Blog

 When you do write, keep the tone clear and professional.
 Use plain language so non‑clinicians can understand.
 Maintain a neutral stance — “I have observed…” is safer than “I guarantee…” Professional formatting matters too: include the date, your credentials, and contact information.

-Speaking of clarity -- I strongly recommend including a line in the letter clarifying your scope of practice for the reader.
-Consider adding something along the lines of “ RPs are permitted to asses cognitive, emotional and behavourial disturbances in the course of their work.
-However, it is not in the scope of an RP to provice a diagnosis.
+Speaking of clarity -- my personal preference is to include a line in the letter clarifying your scope of practice for the reader.
+Consider adding something along the lines of “RPs are permitted to assess cognitive, emotional and behavioural disturbances in the course of their work.
+However, providing formal diagnoses or opinions outside our scope is not appropriate"

 And while warmth is welcome, avoid over‑promising.
 Compassion is fine; speculation is not.
 A letter should support your client without stretching beyond what you can responsibly say.